social-protocols/social-protocols.github.io/content/post/truthtelling-games/index.md

 The principle is one of the most basic ideas of game theory: there are situations where it is rational for people to do something just because other people are doing it.
 It is for example why you use your local currency and language, drive on the right (or left) side of the road, use standard weights and measures, etc. In game theory, such situations are called [**coordination games**](https://en.wikipedia.org/wiki/Coordination_game).

-The trick to getting people to tell the truth is to create a coordination game where everybody wins if they all give the same answer, and everybody tells the truth because they expect everybody else to tell the truth.
+The trick that blockchains use to get people to tell the truth is to create a coordination game where everybody wins if they all give the same answer, and everybody tells the truth because they expect everybody else to tell the truth.

 A blockchain is essentially a decentralized bank based on a coordination game, where people report on each other's cryptocurrency balances, and every everybody wins if they report the same balances.
 But there are clearly defined rules for determining the balances, and so everyone knows what the "true" balances are.
 So everyone reports the true balances because they expect everyone else to report the true balances, and the rules reward people (with cryptocurrency) for doing what everybody else does.